Showing 1-20 of 265 products

 Whether you were one of the thousands of physicians who got an EMR to cash in on Meaningful Use incentives or you're a first-time buyer preparing for the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), it's clear that regulatory compliance is a huge purchase driver for practitioners.

 Your best bet for ensuring a system has the robust functionality necessary to meet government health care regulations is to choose an "ONC-certified" EMR.
 These systems have been tested and certified to confirm they offer a set of technological capabilities, functionalities, and security requirements approved by the Office of the National Coordinator for Health Information Technology (ONC).

-- Interoperability challenges: Interoperability is the transfer of patient data among different EMR systems so authorized providers can access and interpret that data.
+Interoperability challenges: Interoperability is the transfer of patient data between different EMR systems so authorized providers can access and interpret that data.
 While vendors are making progress toward achieving interoperability, it's still an issue the industry is struggling with.
 Fortunately, technologies such as direct messaging make it easier to share records electronically.

 Build a business case for EMR software

 Once you’ve finalized your EMR selection, you may need to pitch your choice to the rest of your team before making your purchase.
 The best way to do this is by creating a business case for EMR software.

 Purchasing EMR software can generate a strong return on investment (ROI) for your medical practice.
 The top three ROI drivers for purchasing EMR software are: